 The color black also creates a calming and intimate atmosphere.
 Reading nooks or home theaters with dark, muted tones are common examples.

 Different cultures associate black with various symbolic meanings.
-In some societies, black is often worn during funerals or periods of grief.
+In some societies, black is worn during funerals or periods of grief.
 In contrast, western cultures associate black with prestige and professionalism.

 Black is a versatile design and aesthetic option since it has negative and positive connotations.
 It may symbolize fear, evil, or mystery in horror and thriller films.